csmurton/urlinfo/README.md

 To deploy within AWS you should first download Terraform v0.9.4 or later: https://www.terraform.io/downloads.html

+To simplify the deployment process into AWS with Terraform all of the required NodeJS modules are distributed with this repository in `node/node_modules`.

 ## Getting started

 You'll first need to clone the repository and change into it: